chatapazar/ais-dev-day-2023/documents/continuous-deployment/gitops.md

     ![](image/cd-17.png)

-  - see status of your application set to 'OutOfSync'
+  - see status of your application set to `OutOfSync`

 * Sync (Deploy) Application
   - Next Step, We will start sync (deploy) application to openshift.